-- 1. Lecture exams (400 points) A total of four lecture exams, each worth 100 points, will be given throughout the semester (see Tentative Course Outline).
-You can replace your lowest exam grade with your Comprehensive Final score. - 2.
-Chapter Study Guides (55 points) For each chapter, you will complete a Chapter Study Guide to be turned in via Brightspace/D2L.
+- 1. Lecture exams (400 points) A total of four lecture exams, each worth 100 points, will be given throughout the semester during the face-to-face lab period (see Tentative Course Outline). - 2.
+Chapter Study Guides (55 points) For each of the online modules, you will complete a Chapter Study Guide to be turned in via Blackboard.
 These study guides also serve as the review for exams. - 3.
-Mastering Biology (110 points) you will have various Mastering Biology homework assignments each week of the semester that cover topics discussed in lecture and assigned readings. - 4.
-Comprehensive Final Exam (150 points)-covers ALL the material presented in lecture and assigned readings throughout the semester.
+Mastering Biology (110 points) you will have various Mastering Biology homework assignments each week of the semester that cover topics discussed in the Learning Modules. - 4.
+Comprehensive Final Exam (150 points)- covers ALL the material presented in lecture and assigned as reading throughout the semester.